-On October 28, 2013 Oriana Farrell, 39, was stopped by New Mexico State Police Officer Tony DeTavis for speeding.
+On October 28, 2013, New Mexico State Police Officer Tony DeTavis stopped Oriana Farrell, 39, for speeding.
 Farrell’s license was also expired.
-Farrell argued with Officer DeTavis over the ticket he had issued to her for speeding and as Officer DeTavis was returning to his vehicle, Farrell decided to take off with a van load full of children, according to reports.
+According to reports, Farrell argued with Officer DeTavis over the ticket he had issued to her for speeding, and as Officer DeTavis was returning to his vehicle, Farrell decided to take off with a minivan loaded with children.

 According to Officer DeTavis, he pulled Oriana over again and then ordered her out of the minivan but she refused to comply.

-At one point Officer DeTavis stated that Oriana’s son exited the van and rushed him, back up arrived shortly after.
+At one point, Officer DeTavis stated, Oriana’s son exited the van and rushed him.
+Police backup arrived shortly after.

 According to reports, during the scuffle Oriana and her children got back into the van and proceeded to flee for a second time.
-As Oriana drove off, Officer Elias Montoya fired shots at the minivan full of children, some as young as 6-years-old, according to reports.
+As Oriana drove off, Officer Elias Montoya fired shots at the minivan full of children, some as young as six years old, according to reports.
 Oriana led police on a chase at speeds of 100 MPH with her children in the minivan.

-Officer Montoya was placed on administrative leave with pay earlier this week following an investigation into the shooting outside the northern New Mexico tourist town of Taos.
+Officer Montoya was placed on administrative leave with pay earlier this week following an investigation into the shooting, which took place outside the northern New Mexico tourist town of Taos.
 However, Lieutenant Emmanuel Gutierrez, a State Police spokesman, said he confirmed with State Police Chief Pete Kassetas that Officer Elias Montoya is no longer employed by the department.
 Montoya’s termination was effective at 5 p.m. on December 6, 2013.
 Montoya has 30 days to file an appeal for his firing.

 Montoya wrote in a police report, “I aimed at the left rear tire in an attempt to immobilize the vehicle.”